OlivierArgentieri/OpenAG/README.md

 # Alternative firmware for Airgradient DIY sensor

-Prototype firmware for the Airgradient DIY sensor.
+Prototype firmware for another custom Airgradient DIY sensor, but this time, with Prometheus compatible metrics.

 ## Features